-Recently, the American Heart Association released new guidelines on diagnosing and treating CLI (critical limb ischemia.)
-But in order to understand the updated guidelines, we must first understand the condition itself.
+If you have PAD, you should understand the American Heart Association’s guidelines for diagnosing and treating CLI (critical limb ischemia.)
+But in order to understand the guidelines, we must first understand the condition itself.

 What is Critical Limb Ischemia?

-Critical limb ischemia (CLI) is a severe blockage in the arteries of your lower extremities.
-It dramatically reduces blood flow to your lower limbs, making it a serious form of PAD (peripheral arterial disease, or PAD).
-PAD and CLI are both caused by a buildup of fatty plaque deposits in your arteries that leads to atherosclerosis, the hardening and narrowing of those arteries.
+CLI is a severe blockage in the arteries of your lower extremities.
+It dramatically reduces blood flow to your lower limbs, making it a serious form of PAD (peripheral arterial disease).
+PAD and CLI are both caused by a buildup of plaque in your arteries.
+And that buildup leads to atherosclerosis, the hardening and narrowing of your arteries.

 CLI is a painful, chronic condition.
-It makes your feet or toes hurt, even when you are at rest.
-If left untreated, CLI can leave you with ulcers (sores that won’t heal) on your legs or feet, or even make amputation necessary.
+It makes your feet or toes hurt, even when you’re resting.
+Advanced CLI may cause you to develop ulcers (sores that won’t heal) on your legs or feet.
+Some CLI patients even need amputations.

 Symptoms of Critical Limb Ischemia